 mysql.
 You can use this in combination with the

 To upgrade when using the Solaris package file format, you must remove the existing installation before installing the updated package.
 Removal of the package does not delete the existing database information, only the server, binaries and support files.
 The typical upgrade sequence is therefore:

-You should check the notes in Upgrading or Downgrading MySQL before performing any upgrade.
+You should check the notes in Upgrading MySQL before performing any upgrade.